pelias/pelias/README.md

 You should now be able to access the server at http://localhost:8080/suggest?query=bro

+## Production-like Setup Performance Information

+To give you an idea of what you're getting into, we provide the following synopsis of an environment purpose built for the loading of this data.
+In addition, rough times to complete each step, along with what the end product will look like in terms of amount of data, number of documents, etc.

+### Architecture/Tuning

+* PostgreSQL/PostGIS: 1 c3.8xlarge
+* Elasticsearch: 4 c3.4xlarge systems
+* Sidekiq: 4 c1.medium

+Using this hardware allocation, we also recommend the following during the initial data load:
+* disable replication in elasticsearch:
+    $ curl -s -XPUT http://localhost:9200/_settings -d "{\"index\": {\"number_of_replicas\" : \"0\"}}"
+* set the index refresh to something north of 60 seconds:
+    $ curl -s -XPUT http://localhost:9200/_settings -d "{\"index\": {\"refresh_interval\" : \"3600s\"}}"
+* in PostgreSQL, add the following index (this will take some time if you're working with a full planet installation):
+    $ CREATE INDEX limit_street_line ON planet_osm_line (name, highway);

+### Load Times

+Using the above architecture, we've observed the following load times:
+* `rake quattroshapes:populate_all`
+* `rake quattroshapes:prepare_all` ~ 2 hours.
+Load on Elasticsearch is generally near 100% CPU with a 5 minute load average of 14 (the c3.4xlarge instances provide 16 cores)

 ## API

 Right now there are two endpoints: /suggest (which is awesome) and /search (which needs work).
 All results are in GeoJSON.